nikhil36/kubernetes/creating_dev_cluster/README.md

 4. Run `kubectl get nodes` -> Show all nodes in the cluster.
 Locally you should have one node that runs control plane and the master cluster.

-5. Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
+5. Once you have a running Kubernetes cluster, you can deploy containerized applications on top of it.
 To do so, you create a Kubernetes Deployment configuration.
 The Deployment instructs Kubernetes how to create and update instances of your application.
 Once you've created a Deployment, the Kubernetes control plane schedules the application instances included in that Deployment to run on individual Nodes in the cluster.

 6. Run this command to create a deployment for the sample app.